How to Delete Your Twitter Account Permanently [December 2020]

 Just like on desktop, Twitter is going to confirm that you want to deactivate your account and provide you with information on what’s going to happen next.
 So long as you’re happy with everything you see, you can go ahead and select Deactivate.

 Deleting Twitter on Android is essentially the same as doing so on an iPhone.
 The icons will be a little different, but otherwise, the steps are the same.

-First, in the top left of the screen, you’ll either see your profile icon or the familiar hamburger/three-line Android menu icon.
-Tap it, and select Settings and privacy from the menu that appears.
+First, in the top left of the screen, you’ll see the familiar hamburger/three-line Android menu icon.
+Tap it and select Settings and privacy from the menu that appears.

 Next, tap Account, scroll down, select Deactivate your account, read through the information, and confirm that you want to deactivate your account by tapping Yes, Deactivate.

-By following these steps, you can quickly and easily get rid of your Twitter account for good.
+By following these steps, you can quickly and easily get rid of your Twitter account for good on any device.